Rubinjo/Home_RaspberryPi/README.md

 Navigate to `http://<pi-ip-address>:9000`.
 Setup the admin username and password.
 In the next page, select `Docker` as the container environment to manage.
 You will now be brought to the portainer homepage.

 ## Setup Nginx Proxy Manager
-We are using [Nginx Proxy Manager](https://nginxproxymanager.com/) to make it easy to setup an reverse proxy and create SSL certificates.
+We are using [Nginx Proxy Manager](https://nginxproxymanager.com/) to make it easy to setup a reverse proxy and create SSL certificates.

 ```
 docker network create proxy